 Learning to perceive and receive sensory information from vision, hearing and body movements provides important sensory learning.
 These three channels feed sensory information into the central nervous system to stimulate and ‘awaken’ the brainstem and to provide direct stimulation to the newer parts of a baby’s brain.
 This forms the early stages of arousal, attention and preferred learning styles in children.

-If for any reason any of the channels are dampened or affected by illness, injury or disease, the child’s sensory processing skills will be impacted and this may have an effect on their learning styles as they grow and develop.
+If for any reason any of these channels are dampened or affected by illness, injury or disease, the child’s sensory processing skills will be impacted and this may have an effect on their learning styles as they grow and develop.

 An over active Moro Reflex may lead to: